yassineouabou/Chat_App/README.md

-"Develop a desktop chat application using Python that utilizes a client/server architecture.
+Develop a desktop chat application using Python that utilizes a client/server architecture.